gzmaslidemir/cpp-practice-projects/README.md

 - Data Structures
 - Loops

+### 9. Merge Sort Algorithm (`merge-sort.cpp`)

+A recursive implementation of the Merge Sort algorithm using dynamic arrays.

+#### Features:
+- Sorts an array using the Merge Sort algorithm
+- Uses recursion and divide-and-conquer strategy
+- Dynamically allocates temporary arrays during merging
+- Displays the array before and after sorting

+#### Technologies Used:
+- C++
+- Recursion
+- Merge Sort
+- Dynamic Memory
+- Arrays

 ## About Me
 I am a Software Development student currently improving my C++ and problem-solving skills.